Zaffa

-In Egyptian Culture, the zaffa (زفـّـة / ALA-LC: zaffah), or wedding march, is a musical procession of bendir drums, bagpipes, horns, belly dancers and men carrying flaming swords.
-This is an ancient Egyptian tradition that predates Islam.
+In Arab culture, the zaffa (زفـّـة / ALA-LC: zaffah), or wedding march, is a musical procession of bendir drums, bagpipes, horns, belly dancers and men carrying flaming swords.
 When the procession reaches its destination, there is usually a party, more loud noises, and then dinner.

 The Zaffa is also well-documented in many Egyptian movies ever since their start from more than a hundred years ago, which massively helped spread the ancient Egyptian tradition to the whole region.
+Nowadays, the Zaffah is commonly held as a traditional and celebratory wedding procession in cultures throughout the Arab world, including the Levant such as in Lebanon, Palestine and Syria, whereby it symbolizes the start of the wedding festivities.
+It is a lively and vibrant event that involves music, dancing, and cultural rituals.